meteor-digital/github-actions/actions/composer-setup/README.md

 # Composer Setup Action

 This composite action installs Composer dependencies with an optimized caching strategy.
-It follows the same pattern as the LensOnline composer-setup action and is designed to be called by the setup-environment action.
+It follows proven patterns and is designed to be called by the setup-environment action.

 ## Features